angelsalazar-zz/SalesforceLiteConnection/README.md

 #### bulkDelete(sobjectApiName, recordIds, allOrNone)

-Updates a collection of records (up to 200 records).
+Deletes a collection of records (up to 200 records).

 **Parameters**